open-runtime/runtime_lints/README.md

 There may be cases where specific lint rules are undesirable.
 Lint rules can be suppressed at the line, file, or project level.

 An example use case for suppressing lint rules at the file level is suppressing the `prefer_const_constructors` in order to achieve 100% code coverage.
 This is due to the fact that const constructors are executed before the tests are run, resulting in no coverage collection.

+> :warning: **A Word of Caution:** Linter rules are designed to keep consistent style and prevent developers from making easy-to-identify mistakes.
+While it is not uncommon to make linting rules restrictive to over-communicate to developers about potential risks, this can get out of hand quickly.
+CI/CD could be used to enforce linting guidelines (i.e. with a `dart analyze` command), but if this is set up as a merge condition for your repository, you may find that you would suppress otherwise useful rules just to "pass the merge checks".
+This can cause repositories to devolve into a spaghetti code mess of ignore rules that you see below.
+>
+> It's important to weigh the options of selecting linter rules for your organization/team and deciding how to enforce them.

 ### Line Level